Skip to Main Content

 Morning:

 To start off our day, we will board the motorcoach and head to Virginia for a field trip to explore George Washington’s estate at Mount Vernon, a National Historic Landmark, where we will explore the mansion with a knowledgeable expert.
 We’ll learn about the history of George and Martha Washington’s beloved home and how Washington personally supervised its design and expansion.
-During the program, some rooms in the Mansion may be closed off due to their ongoing restoration project.
-After our exploration of the mansion, we will go on an expert-led walk that will highlight the daily lives and contributions of the enslaved people who built and operated Mount Vernon.
+We will have some time to continue exploring Mount Vernon independently to see what interests each of us most.
+There are four different gardens, the tombs of George and Martha, a working farm, and re-creations of his distillery and gristmill.
+The Slave Memorial, designed by Howard University architecture students, is a moving tribute to the enslaved people who worked at Mount Vernon in the 19th and 19th centuries.

 Lunch: